MKLab-ITI/hugomklab/content/article/2023-11-13-MKLab-ITI-CERTH-team-breaks-a-new-ground- in-autonomous-surveillance-and-security-measures.md

 images:
 - news_images/surveillance and security measures 2.jpg
 layout: article
-title: 'Τhe M4D/MKLab-ITI-CERTH Team brakes a new ground in autonomous surveillance and security measures in the presence of the General Secretary of the General Secretariat for Research & Innovation (GSRI), Athanasios Kyriazis'
+title: 'Τhe M4D/MKLab-ITI-CERTH Team breaks a new ground in autonomous surveillance and security measures in the presence of the General Secretary of the General Secretariat for Research & Innovation (GSRI), Athanasios Kyriazis'
 date: '2023-11-13T08:49:37+02:00'
 ---